When to plant Chamomile in Bell County, KY

 Bell County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 19 and first fall frost is October 22.

-Bell County County sits in USDA Zone 7a.
+Bell County sits in USDA Zone 7a.
 Chamomile grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Chamomile grow in Bell County County's climate?
+Can Chamomile grow in Bell County's climate?

 Your Bell County Garden Planner — Free